XiaoxiaoWang87/CitiBike/README.md

 CitiBike
 ========

-My code to analyze the 8-month Citi Bike data since the program launch.
+My code to analyze 8-month of NYC Citi Bike data since program launch.
 A lot of fun.

 -------------------------------
 Step 1: make tree from raw data